jackellenberger/emojme/README.md

 # EmojMe

-A set of tools to manage your Slack emoji.
+A set of tools to manage your Slack emoji, either directly from the command line or in your own project.
 Upload em, download em, download em from one and upload em to another.
 Get yourself some emoji related statistics.
 It's all here.

 ### Installation Requirements
 ```